LEARN Curriculum: Phase I

 Themes in Medical Education

-Five Themes in Medical Education (TiME) are threaded across Phase I of the LEARN curriculum and offered in one-week blocks during intersessions between Phase I courses.
+Five Themes in Medical Education (TiME) are threaded across Phase I of the LEARN curriculum and offered in one-week blocks during intersessions in between Phase I courses.
 The themes reflect the types of medical care we seek to develop in our students:

 • Patient and Family Centered Care